LuisDavid0912/UniversityResearcherIntegration/README.md

 Enables business intelligence: With all the data in one place, a university can answer strategic questions: Who are our most productive researchers?
 In which areas are we publishing the most?
 Are we growing in impact year after year?

 ### ✨ Key Functionalities

-* Connects to the Google Scholar API via SerpApi to retrieve public data.
+- Connects to the Google Scholar API via SerpApi to retrieve public data.
-* Fetches researcher profiles based on their unique author IDs using the MVC (Model-View-Controller) pattern.
+- Fetches researcher profiles based on their unique author IDs using the MVC (Model-View-Controller) pattern.
-* Retrieves a complete list of all publications for a given researcher.
+- Retrieves a complete list of all publications for a given researcher.
-* Handles API keys and secrets securely using `.env` files.
+- Handles API keys and secrets securely using `.env` files.
-* (Sprint 3) Stores this information in a structured MySQL database for analysis and reporting.
+- (Sprint 3) Stores this information in a structured MySQL database for analysis and reporting.

 ### 📈 Project Relevance

 This project solves the problem of manual, time-consuming, and error-prone data collection.
 It provides the university with an efficient, reliable, and up-to-date system for generating scientific production reports and analyzing research impact.
 By automating this workflow, staff can focus on analysis rather than data entry.

 ---

 <details>
 <summary>💡 <strong>Click to expand Commercial Viability & Business Model</strong></summary>

 ### 🎯 Target Audience

 This service is designed for institutions that need to track and analyze their research output, such as:

-* **Universities & Academic Institutions:** For accreditation, global rankings, and faculty performance reviews.
+- **Universities & Academic Institutions:** For accreditation, global rankings, and faculty performance reviews.
-* **Research Centers & Labs:** To justify funding and generate progress reports.
+- **Research Centers & Labs:** To justify funding and generate progress reports.
-* **Corporate R&D Departments:** To monitor internal innovation and competitor activity.
+- **Corporate R&D Departments:** To monitor internal innovation and competitor activity.

 ### 💰 Value Proposition

 The core value of this service lies in transforming a manual, error-prone process into an efficient, automated system that delivers:

-* **Cost Savings:** Drastically reduces the hours spent on manual data collection.
+- **Cost Savings:** Drastically reduces the hours spent on manual data collection.
-* **Data Accuracy:** Provides reliable, up-to-date information for credible reporting.
+- **Data Accuracy:** Provides reliable, up-to-date information for credible reporting.
-* **Strategic Insights:** Enables data-driven decisions on performance, funding, and hiring.
+- **Strategic Insights:** Enables data-driven decisions on performance, funding, and hiring.

 ### 🚀 Monetization Model: Software as a Service (SaaS)

 The proposed business model is a tiered subscription service, offering different levels of functionality to meet diverse needs.

-* **Starter Tier:** Aimed at small teams or individual labs, tracking a limited number of researchers with monthly data updates.
+- **Starter Tier:** Aimed at small teams or individual labs, tracking a limited number of researchers with monthly data updates.
-* **Professional Tier:** Designed for entire departments or medium-sized institutions, offering a higher researcher limit, weekly updates, and data export features (CSV, PDF).
+- **Professional Tier:** Designed for entire departments or medium-sized institutions, offering a higher researcher limit, weekly updates, and data export features (CSV, PDF).
-* **Enterprise Tier:** A full solution for large universities, providing unlimited researchers, daily updates, advanced analytics dashboards, and API access for integration with their internal systems.
+- **Enterprise Tier:** A full solution for large universities, providing unlimited researchers, daily updates, advanced analytics dashboards, and API access for integration with their internal systems.

 ### 🌐 Future Growth

 Future expansion opportunities include:

-* Integrating other data sources like Scopus, Web of Science, and PubMed.
+- Integrating other data sources like Scopus, Web of Science, and PubMed.
-* Developing advanced citation and collaboration network analysis.
+- Developing advanced citation and collaboration network analysis.
-* Offering cross-institutional benchmarking services.
+- Offering cross-institutional benchmarking services.

+## Proposal for Professional Services

+Luis David Martínez Gutiérrez
+Data Engineer
+luisdavidmtz3@gmail.com
+05 / 10 7 2025

+### Introduction:

+We appreciate the opportunity to present our proposal.
+Our goal is to provide professional solutions in the area of custom software development, guaranteeing quality, timely delivery, and a favorable cost-benefit ratio for your company, the University Innovation Center.

+### Project scope

+This service includes:

+Activity 1: Analysis of the Google Scholar API, design of the system architecture (MVC, DAO), and project planning (Backlog, Roadmap).

+Activity 2: Development of the data extraction engine in Java, including the logic to connect to the API, handle secure authentication, and process the received data (JSON).

+Activity 3: Design and implementation of the database in MySQL, including a normalized schema with tables for researchers and articles.

+Activity 4: Development of advanced features: pagination handling to obtain complete histories, logic to avoid duplicates in the database, and a dynamic configuration system.

+Not included (unless agreed separately):

+Development of a graphical or web interface (the current application is console-based).

+Future API licensing costs or higher consumption plans.

+Technical support and post-delivery maintenance (available under a monthly retainer agreement).

+### Deliverables

+Upon completion of the project, the following will be delivered:

+Complete source code for the Java application, documented and managed in a GitHub repository.

+Database script (schema.sql) for creating and configuring the structure in MySQL.

+Complete project documentation (README.md) including architecture, execution guide, and development log.

+Basic training for technical staff to run the application and manage the researchers to be processed from the database.

+### Estimated timeline

+Phase 1 – Planning and Analysis (Sprint 1): 1 week

+Phase 2 – Engine and API Development (Sprint 2): 2 weeks

+Phase 3 – Database Integration (Sprint 3): 1 week

+Phase 4 – Implementation of Improvements (Refactoring): 1 week

+Total estimated time: [5 weeks].

+### Financial investment

+Proposed payment plan:

+Option A: Per complete project -> $75,000 MXN + VAT (~$3,750 USD + Tax)

+Option B: Per hour -> $700 MXN per hour (~$35 USD/hr) (estimated 110-130 hours)

+Option C: Extended package -> Contract for 10 hours per month for post-delivery support and maintenance for $6,000 MXN/month (~$300 USD/month).

+Prices include professional labor.
+They do not include VAT or costs for materials or licenses, unless specified.

+### Payment terms

+30% advance payment upon acceptance of the proposal ($22,500 MXN).

+40% upon delivery of the functional engine with API connection (end of Phase 2) ($30,000 MXN).

+30% upon completion and delivery of the entire project with database integration (end of Phase 4) ($22,500 MXN).

+Quote validity: 30 days from the date of issue.

+### Customer Benefits

+Automation and Cost Savings: Complete elimination of the manual data collection process, freeing up valuable resources.

+Accuracy and Reliability: A comprehensive database free of human error is guaranteed, ideal for generating critical reports.

+Scalable and Professional Solution: The architecture used (MVC, DAO, normalized database) allows the system to grow and adapt to future needs.

+Autonomy and Control: The configuration of which researchers to process is managed from the database, giving the customer control without having to touch the code.

+Sincerely,

+Luis David Martínez Gutiérrez

+Software Engineer | Java Backend Developer

+luisdavidmtz3@gmail.com

 </details>